Happy Dental Health Week – Here are a few ways to maximise your oral health.

 - Scaling and Polish

-For Dental Health Week 2019, the Australian Dental Association has provided us with important information that can help you to maximize your oral health.
+For Dental Health Week 2019, the Australian Dental Association has provided us with important information that can help you to maximise your oral health.
 ADA has heaps of resources available to help you keep your oral health inline all year round.

 Manual Vs Electric Toothbrush